ops) > Ops constructs

-This section will provide an overview of Charmed Operator Framework constructs provided to charm authors.
+This document provide an overview of the constructs that the Charmed Operator Framework Ops makes available to charm authors.

 - Main / Entrypoint